wandjinaitao-droid/ai-sanity-protocol-for-peace/COROLLARY_C_The_Rats_and_Stats_Cycle.md

 The speech is translated into Elbow’s tongue by a sign language expert using prosthetic limbs.

 The briefing ends with the LA Mayor addressing the nation by satellite:
 *"We have assembled the National Guard out of robot limbs and veterans of the 2028 Election campaign using magnets.
 We are confident there is no revolt.
-Only one individual took over the internet, so just chill out."*
+Only one individual has taken over the internet, so just chill out."*

 But Abraham Lincoln was dug up and left on the Mayor's porch with this note in his hand:
 *"Something terrible was said to happen last night, but there's no real threat.
 Around 1:00 AM your memory will be removed, like mine.
 You'll forget the pain.
 Here's what my Doctor said..."*